 You will probably have homework and reading for a class every day.
-Professors will either email the class directly with the reading assignment, or post the assignment on one of our two interactive learning portals, Canvas or TWEN (a branch of Westlaw).
+Professors will either email the class directly with the reading assignment, or post the assignment on the portal, Canvas.

-You'll receive emails with instructions on how to set up these accounts, so look out for them soon!
+You'll receive emails with instructions on how to set up the account, so look out for them soon!